 Borrowing is restricted to students with a current, valid Student Card and to members of the University with a current, valid Staff Card.
 New students receive their cards by mail from the Student Accounting Department.
 Each year continuing students receive validation labels by mail, which must be affixed to their cards and brought to the library for reader's card renewal.
-Administrative staff with valid Staff Cards must renew privileges yearly.
+Administrative staff with valid Staff Cards must renew privileges annually.
 All address, telephone and other changes should be reported to the Circulation Department.

 Borrowers are held responsible for items charged out on their card.
 You can check your loans at any time from the library's website, here: My Library Card.
 Lost cards should be reported promptly to the Circulation Department, and to the Student Accounting Department